encounter/decomp-toolkit/README.md

 ### ppcdis

 [ppcdis](https://github.com/SeekyCt/ppcdis) is one of the tools that inspired decomp-toolkit.
 It has more accurate analysis than doldisasm.py, and has similar goals to decomp-toolkit.
-It also has some features that decomp-toolkit does not yet, like support for REL files.
+It's been used successfully in several decompilation projects.

 However, decomp-toolkit has a few advantages: